oddwires/8-Bit-Systems/Z80/readme.md

 I started this project back in 1980's when the Z80 was cutting edge.
 Sad to say, I've only recently got the block of DRAM to work properly.

-* Z80 @ 2MHz - will work at 4MHz, but running at 2MHz allows for connection to slower EEPROM devices.
+* Z80 @ 2MHz - will work at 4MHz, but running at 2MHz allows for direct connection to slower EEPROM devices.
 * 64K DRAM - organised as 2 x 32K pages.
 * 2K Static RAM (stack and system use).
 * 3 x 2K EEPROM sockets (read only)